For buying my first homeReviewed April 2026

 • Attending settlement and completing the transfer of title

 Conveyancers are licensed property transfer specialists.
 Solicitors can also do conveyancing and may be preferred for complex transactions (deceased estates, company sales, unusual structures).
-Fees typically range from $1,000–$3,000 plus disbursements (search fees, registration).
+Fees typically range from $1,000 to $3,000 plus disbursements (search fees, registration).
+Read our Conveyancing Guide for the full picture.

 Exchange is the point at which both parties sign the contract and it becomes legally binding.
 You pay the deposit (typically 10%, though sometimes 5% is negotiated) at exchange.